Thunder

 After the OHL left in 1996, the Memorial Arena primarily hosted the junior B Canucks.
 When the Burke family bought the Mississauga IceDogs, they were considering both St. Catharines and Niagara Falls as potential destinations, but Niagara Falls at that point had already committed to building a new, junior B-sized four-ice pad (the Gale Centre), and city council was wholly uninterested in building another, OHL-sized arena in the city's boundaries.
 St. Catharines, on the other hand, leapt at the opportunity, which is why the IceDogs today play in St. Catharines and Niagara Falls is unlikely to ever have an OHL team again.

-Memorial Arena ultimately closed in 2010 when the Gale Centre opened.
-As mentioned above, the IceDogs played one farewell game at the old barn in March 2009 before it shut permanently.
-For a time after the building hosted a sand castle exhibition, but once that ended the arena has sat vacant.
-A 2019 urban exploration YouTube video shows the arena in a state of advanced decay, likely occupied by squatters, but the building is still standing.
+Memorial Arena permanently closed in 2010 when the Gale Centre opened.
+As mentioned above, the IceDogs played one farewell game at the old barn in March 2009 before it shut.
+For a time after the building hosted a sand castle exhibition, but once that ended the arena sat vacant for over a decade.
+A 2019 urban exploration YouTube video shows the arena in a state of advanced decay, and it finally was torn down in the summer of 2024.

 Feedback